Revenue from Contracts with Customers

 In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under its agreements, the Company performs the following steps: (i) identification of the contract with the customer; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.

 The Company identifies a performance obligation in a contract for each promised good that is separately identifiable from other promises in the contract and for which the customer can benefit from the good.
 The majority of the Company’s contracts have a single performance obligation, which is the promise to transfer individual goods to the customer.
 The Company has certain contracts that include multiple performance obligations under which the purchase price for each distinct performance obligation is defined in the contract.
 These distinct performance obligations may include stand-ready provisions, which are arrangements to provide a customer assurance that they will have access to output from the Company’s manufacturing facilities, or monthly reservations of capacity fees.
 The Company considers stand-ready provisions and reservation of capacity fees to be performance obligations satisfied over time.
-Revenues related to stand-ready provisions and reservation of capacity fees are recognized on a ratable basis throughout the contract term and billed to the customer on a monthly basis.
+Revenues related to stand-ready provisions and reservation of capacity fees are recognized throughout the contract term.

 The Company recognizes revenues when performance obligations under the terms of a contract with its customer are satisfied, which generally occurs at a point in time by transferring control of a product to the customer.
 The Company determines the point in time when a customer obtains control of a product and the Company satisfies the performance obligation by considering factors including when the Company has a right to payment for the product, the customer has legal title to the product, the Company has transferred possession of the product, the customer has assumed the risks and rewards of ownership of the product and the customer has accepted the product.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring goods.
 The Company does not have any significant payment terms as payment is received at, or shortly after, the point of sale.